YukaiYang0803/DS203_Project/README.md

 For selecting words and sentences, follow the insturctions in `generate_dataset.ipynb` to build the dataset.

-Next, call `python add_fake_words.py` to generate the task dataset.
+Next, call `python add_fake_words.py data_dir mode` to generate the task dataset.
 It has two arguments: `data_dir`, representing the path name of the dataset we just built, and `mode`, determining how we want our fake new words to be generated.

 Finally, call `python main.py` to send requests to access OpenAI GPT-3, with your unique API key.
 The key may rotate sometimes and may thus need updates.